 A range of factors are included in the scoring of the SA objectives, and the general considerations are listed in the following tables.
-There are two tables of SA Objectives, one for the assessment of specific sites and areas of search for mineral extraction and one for the assessment of planning policies in the Minerals and Waste Local Plan Review.
+There are three tables of SA Objectives, one for the assessment of specific sites and areas of search for mineral extraction, one for the assessment of specific sites for waste management facilities and one for the assessment of planning policies in the Minerals and Waste Local Plan Review.